xybor-x/gojm/README.md

 })
 ```

-You can execute the job like you call the function.
+You can execute the job like you are calling a function.
 Note that the method
 `Exec()` should be called only once.
 The program will panics if you call it
 again.